What is HR Analytics?

 Effective Workforce Management

 Managing human resources and making them grow is another important goal of an organization.
 HR managers develop various plans to achieve the desired results.
-Differences between current and future skill requirements can be identified with the help of predictive analytics.
+It is easy to notice the differences between current and future skill requirements with the help of predictive analytics.

 Greater insight into current workforce abilities, performance, and diversity can be achieved with human resource analytics.
 Predictive analytics helps in forecasting the future workforce needs, requirements and gaps.
-It can also be used to track employee productivity to help make the right decision at the right time.
+It is also used for tracking metrics related to employee productivity to help make the right decision at the right time.